houdiniproject/houdini/README.md

 easier

 * RBENV - rbenv is a version manager tool for the Ruby programming language on Unix-like systems.
 It is useful for switching between multiple Ruby versions on the same machine and for ensuring that each project you are working on always runs on the correct Ruby version.

-* Automatic Version Switching for Node (AVN) - similar to RBENV, AVN makes it simple to switch between versions of Node.
+* Automatic Version Switching for Node (AVN) - similar to RVM, AVN makes it simple to switch between versions of Node.
 When properly configured, it automatically switches version at the console when you change to a directory for a project prepared for AVN, like Houdini.

 ### One-time setup